falcosecurity/evolution/integrations/k8s-using-deployment/README.md

 - `k8s-with-rbac` - This directory provides a definition to deploy a Deployment on Kubernetes with RBAC enabled.

 Also provided:
-- `falco-event-generator-deployment.yaml` - A Kubernetes Deployment to generate sample events.
+- `falco-event-generator-deployment.yaml` - A Kubernetes Deployment to generate sample events in a loop.
+This is useful for testing, but note it will generate a large number of events.
+- `falco-event-generator-job.yaml` - A Kubernetes Job to generate sample events once.
 This is useful for testing, but note it will generate a large number of events.

 ## Deploying to Kubernetes with RBAC enabled